 1. Reflect on last year’s financial missteps and learn from them

-No matter what your financial situation is like, you probably felt the impact of the coronavirus pandemic in 2020 in some way.
+No matter what your financial situation is like, you probably continued to feel the impact of the COVID-19 pandemic in 2021 in some way.
 Whether you racked up credit card debt or your credit score dropped because you missed a loan payment, you shouldn’t let the past haunt you.
-Learn from last year’s regrets and turn them into this year’s resolutions.
+Learn from last year’s regrets and turn them into financial New Year’s resolutions for 2022.

 |You added to your credit card debt||Create a budget to curb overspending|

 |You saw your credit score drop||Review and monitor your credit|

 |You borrowed a lot of money||Consider debt consolidation to help you pay down debt|

 |You took out a loan with a high APR||Refinance the loan for a lower rate|

 |You depleted your emergency fund in 2021||Rebuild a more robust savings net in 2022|

 |You didn’t have the chance save money||Automate your savings with direct deposit|

 2. Plan out your budget at the beginning of the month